emilyychenn/lendr/README.md

 - add a new contact to whom I owe money or who owes me money
 - add a new loan to an existing contact, and include details such as the date and amount owed
 - add a payment when part or all of a loan has been paid
+- view a list of the people who I owe money to and who owe money to me

+Later (if time), the following features will be implemented for users:
 - edit the details of a loan at any time
-- view a list of the people who I owe money to and who owe money to me
 - view the total balance to see my overall owed/owing balance
 - select any contact and view the payment history

-As a user with significant debt (e.g. mortgages, car payments, bank loans, lines of credit), I want to be able to:
-- view payment deadlines with interest added over time
+- view payment deadlines with interest (optional) added over time

-As a group of users, we want to be able to (will be implemented if extra time):
-- log into our own individual accounts with usernames and passwords
-- select from a list of the other users within this acquaintance circle to add amounts owed to/from these users, and have this appear on their account as well